VinayGupta23/VinayGupta23.github.io/projects.md

 ![VR Spatial Interaction Teaser](/media/VRDemo.jpg)

 Working part-time under a PhD student as an engineer to help improve interactions in XR.
- - Port input controller from device-based to <a target="_blank" href="https://github.com/powenyao/XR-Interaction-Toolkit-Examples/wiki/Design:-Locomotion-System">action-based system</a>
+ - Port input controller from device-based to action-based system with support for runtime customization: <a target="_blank" href="https://github.com/powenyao/XR-Interaction-Toolkit-Examples/wiki/Design:-Locomotion-System">[Design Doc]</a>
- - Implemented <a target="_blank" href="https://github.com/powenyao/XR-Interaction-Toolkit-Examples/wiki/Design:-Controller-Manager">state machine and input manager</a> for customizable locomotion
+ - Implemented state machine and input manager for choosing locomotion based on virtual wearables: <a target="_blank" href="https://github.com/powenyao/XR-Interaction-Toolkit-Examples/wiki/Design:-Controller-Manager">[Design Doc]</a>
- - Helped develop a demo for submission to <a target="_blank" href="https://s2023.siggraph.org/program/immersive-pavilion/">SIGGRAPH 2023</a>
+ - Helped develop a wave-based target practice demo for submission to SIGGRAPH 2023